-Location: Next to The Crab Pot in Basin #1 at the end of Dock #4

-Loading Meeting: Friday, August 19th, at 6:00 PM - Next to The Crab Pot in Basin #1 at the end of Dock #4)

-For gear loading, please be prompt.

-Boat Departure: Saturday, August 20th, at 6:00 AM - Same parking lot.
+Loading Meeting: Friday, August 25 th , at 6:00 PM - Long Beach Yacht Club (Long Dock) For gear loading, please be prompt.
+Long Beach Yacht Club (https://bit.ly/2VIOmWB) Boat Departure: Saturday, August 26 th , at 6:00 AM - Same parking lot.
 Please arrive promptly to load up and do a quick safety check and boat will leave no later than 6:30a.

-Return Arrival: Sunday, August 21st, at approximately 2:00 PM - Same parking lot troop meeting on Monday, August 15th with the standard permission slip which can be found on the website.
-There is no extended deadline past the 15th for both the money and Permission Slip.
+Return Arrival: Sunday, August 27th, at approximately 3:00 PM - Same parking lot.
+Watch SPOT as we return home.
+Cost: Please bring \$45.00 per person, CASH or CHECK, to the troop meeting on Monday, August 21 st , with the standard permission slip which can be found on the website. (\$35.00 per person to cover the cost of camp fees, plus \$10 for Sunday lunch.)
+There is no extended deadline past 9 PM on the 21 th .
 All checks need to me made out to "BSA Troop 212".

-Cost: \$40.00 per person to cover the cost of camp fees.
-Please bring \$40.00 CASH or CHECK to the

-Space on this trip is limited to 36 participants, so sign-up early to reserve your spot, submit the completed Permission Slip, and pay on time.
-If we fill up during final enrollment on the 15th and you did not place your name on the reservation list during the troop meeting, you will be placed on the "stand-by" list, in the event of any last-minute cancellations.
-As always, we will maintain two-deep adult leadership, but if there are any last minute Scout additions, we may have to ask some adults to step aside to make more room for qualified and interested Scouts.
+Space on this trip is limited to 28 participants, so sign up, submit the completed Permission Slip, and pay on time.
+If we fill up during final enrollment on the 21 th , and want to attend this trip, you can request to be placed on the "stand by" list, in the event of any last minute cancellations.
+We must have two deep adult leadership for this trip as a minimum, but depending on enrollments on the 21th, some adults may be asked to step down and not attend this trip to make more room for, interested Scouts.
 And of course, as in any BSA water event, for safety, an additional qualification to attend this trip is having passed the BSA swim test, or equivalent swim capable certification, as determined by the Scoutmaster.
 Life vests will be used this trip.
-While the troop owns some, and the boats has some, we will need those of you that have your own life vest to bring them (ensure your name is on them.)

-We expect the days to be quite warm, but the nights will be a little chilly.
-Please bring warm clothes for the evening.
-Fishing gear on this adventure is allowed.
-If you are 16 years of age or older, you will need to have a California Fishing License with you.

-The rescue boats will provide a lunch on Sunday during the trip home to any famished participants.
-Also, we will have a five-watt Ham radio with us to be in touch with the transport boats at all times, and we will have SPOT with us, so families can monitor our return transport progress for timely Sunday pick up in Long Beach.
-If you have any questions, please do not hesitate to contact me.

-At a minimum, the following items should be packed with owner's name on them;
+While the troop owns some, and the boats have some, we will need those of you that have your own life vest to bring them (ensure your name is on them.)
+Fishing gear on this have a five watt Ham to be quite warm, but the nights will be a little chilly.
+Please bring warm clothes for the evening. adventure is allowed, as long as you have your proper California Fishing License with you.
+We will n radio with us to be in touch with the transport boat, and we will have SPOT with us, so families can ansport progress for timely Sunday pick up in Long Beach.
+If you have any questions, please do not ne.
+At a minimum, the following items should be packed with owners name on them; □ Appropriate (Day high; □ Brim Hat, W □ Towel □ First Aid Kit, 85°/Night low; 55°) □ Matches □ Disposable Mess Kit (utensils, bowl, mug, etc)

-Appropriate clothing Insect Spray

-(Day high ; 85°/Night low; 55°) Matches

-Brim Hat, Wide Disposable Mess Kit (utensils,

-Towel bowl, mug, etc)

-First Aid Kit, personal

-Flashlight Pocket Knife
+☐ Pocket Knife

-Ground Cloth Poncho
+☐ Sunglasses

+provided

-Handy-wipes Rope - 10 Feet
+☐ Rope - 10 Feet

-Hydration pack or Canteens (FILLED Sunglasses

-at home) Dry clothes for evening

-Sunscreen and Chapstick Shelter or tent, no troop tents
+□ Dry clothes for evening□ Shelter or tent, no troop tents

-Toilet paper provided

-Light jacket Light blanket/folded

-sheet/sleeping bag liner, or

-sleeping bag, but it must fit in
+☐ Light blanket/folded sheet/sleeping bag liner, or sleeping bag, but it must fit in your daypack/backpack.

-your daypack/backpack.
+☐ Poncho